Disciplining employees may be necessary, especially if there’s a noticeable change in behavior that doesn’t meet your expectations.

 But is discipline always about punishment?
 If your process is strict, employees might perceive you as authoritative and controlling, which could create a destructive atmosphere.
-Therefore, you need to closely monitor your disciplinary processes.
+Therefore, you need to monitor your disciplinary procedures closely.

 So, what can HR managers do to ensure that discipline is perceived as progress?
 Here are 9 real-life tips we collected from the professionals that use them: